• Skip to primary navigation

 Jump to Recipe·Print Recipe

-It’s so easy to make – just put all of your ingredients in a Ball jar, put on a lid and shake.
-Measure your liquids right into the jar using the measurement marks on the side and you won’t have any extra measuring cups to wash.
+It’s incredibly easy to make.
+All you need to do is put all of your ingredients in a Ball jar, put on a lid and shake.
+And you can measure your liquids right into the jar using the measurement marks on the side and you won’t have any extra dishes cups to wash.

 Print